harrylerman/drone_scripts/README.md

 There is also a tlog from a flight on June 2, 2022 and that tlog converted to a .csv.

 Note: these csv-converted tlogs use tabs for delimiters to avoid issues with commas in some of the warning messages and issues with lists (ex: battery cell voltages).
 To view/manipulate in MS Excel, use Data -> Get Data -> From Text/CSV, and ensure tab delimiter is selected.
-It's preferred/better to use the python CSV module to manipulate data in these files.
+It's preferred/better to use the python csv module to manipulate data in these files.
 But, if doing something in Excel, to save the file: save as type "text (tab delimited)" and the resulting .txt file can then be renamed to .csv.

-For the python CSV module, ensure to use
+For the python csv module, ensure to use
 ~~~
 delimiter='\t'
 ~~~